ABOUT ALDEA COUNSELING

 Our Clients:

-We welcome individuals and families across all stages of life– from children and teens to adults and elders.
+We welcome individuals and families across all stages of life– from adolescents to adults.
 Our practice supports couples, families, and groups, as well as those exploring identity, navigating life transitions, or healing from complex experiences.
 We work with LGBTQIA+ clients, immigrants, and anyone feeling the weight of cultural, relational, or systemic stress.

 FAQ